Skip to main content

 Routing Number

 325272270 is our routing and transit number (RTN).
-It is listed at the top of each page of this website.
+It is listed at the top and bottom of each page of this website.

 Frequently Asked Questions

-MICR (Magnetic Ink Character Recognition) data is printed at the bottom of your check in a series of three numbers.
+Your Account Number – often referred to as the MICR (Magnetic Ink Character Recognition) number – is located at the bottom of your checks in a series of three numbers.
 The first is the credit union’s 9 digit Routing and Transit number (RTN), the middle is your account identifier or number (often called the MICR number) and the third is the check number.
-The middle set, the MICR account number, is only assigned on accounts where you can write checks.
-In addition to finding it in the center grouping of numbers on your checks, you can find it in the Account Information screen in eBanking.
+You can also find this information in eBanking in the More Services > Routing > Account Number.

 Use this number: